 The City was issued a new MS4 permit on November 9, 2017 with an effective date of permit approval (EDPA) of January 1, 2018.
-The new permit contains additional requirements beyond those obligated by the 2004 permit, which this SPPP revisions addresses.
+The City has authorized Consulting Engineer Services (CES) to revise the SPPP to meet the requirements of the new permit as well as review stormwater components of applications submitted for approval to the City's Planning and Zoning Boards.
+The new MS4 permit contains additional requirements beyond those obligated by the 2004 permit.
 Where feasible, the original 17 forms have been updated and kept in the SPPP.
 Where it was not feasible to continue using those forms, the SPPP has been updated to address the required information without relying upon the form.

-Table 1 is a summary of Gloucester City's MS4 permit obligations and associated timetables taken from Attachment A of the permit.
+Table 1 is a summary of the City's MS4 permit obligations and associated timetables taken from Attachment A of the permit.
+The City's Stormwater Program Coordinator is responsible for ensuring implementation of the SPPP.
 Tasks have been grouped in a manner to delegate responsibility based on the designated Stormwater Pollution Team Members indicated in SPPP Form 1.